 Saturday Night (~10pm-2am)

-**Please note that shift blocks are typically 4 consecutive hours, and the exact block times will be in the Facebook announcement for that game, a few days before each game.
-Players are also permitted to perform multiple 4-hour NPC time blocks, if desired, but only ONE 4-hour time block is required.
+**Please note that shift blocks are typically 4 consecutive hours, and the exact block times will be available at Check-In on site.
+Players are also permitted to do NPC time beyond the 4 hours and earn Feather Points for each additional hour, if desired, but only ONE 4-hour time block is required.